 What to do when pulled over: A new chapter for driver's ed?

+Deadly encounters between police officers and motorists have lawmakers across the country thinking driver's education should require students to be taught what to do in a traffic stop.
 A North Carolina bill would require instructors to describe "appropriate interactions with law enforcement officers."
-Illinois passed a similar law recently, and another awaits the Virginia governor's signature.

 Add your comments below